Indira Vizha: Production

 Raghuvaran had been signed up and completed a photo shoot for the film.
 He died during the production and was replaced by Nassar.
 Malavika was initially part of the cast but backed out.
 She was replaced by newcomer Hema Malini.

 Soundtrack

 The soundtrack was composed by the debutant Yathish Mahadev, with lyrics by Vairamuthu.
+It includes a remix of "Oru Kinnathai", composed by K. V. Mahadevan for Vasantha Maligai (1972).